gaepdit/template-app/README.md

         - Update the exclusions in the coverlet commands in the "sonarcloud-scan.yml" file.
         - Update the exclusions in the "finecodecoverage-settings.xml" file.
     - "template-app" - Search and replace with the repository name.
 This will affect the following:
-        - The LocalDB database name in the "appsettings.json" and "AppDbContextFactory.cs" files.
+        - The LocalDB database name in various connection strings.
         - The project key in the "sonarcloud-scan.yml" workflow file.
         - The comment URL path in the "lighthouse-analysis.yml" workflow file.
         - The URLs in the GitHub and SonarCloud badges above.